 10. Focus is Key!

 Paying off debt can take time and a lot of effort – and there may be challenges along the way.
 The key is maintaining your focus and optimism.
-If you truly commit to becoming debt-free, you will be able to regain your financial freedom.
+If you truly commit to becoming debt-free, you will be able to regain your financial freedom in no time.

 Coping with debt can be tough and can add unnecessary stress to your life.
 Since debt will certainly not go away on its own, it is important to tackle the problem as soon as possible.